Service Logic

 Create Service Logic

-To create Service Logic, create a new file in the project in the Logic folder.
+To create Service Logic, create a new file in the project in the Services folder.

 // The ServiceLogic attribute specifies what table this will execute on, what operation(s), and when (before or after the transaction)